Top Back to top

 Nursing Sessions

-Scheduled throughout the programme on Sunday (the Educational Day), Monday, Tuesday and Wednesday.
+Scheduled throughout the programme on Sunday (the Educational Day), Monday, Tuesday and Wednesday

-The Nurses programme includes an Educational Day hosted on Sunday, Opening and Closing Sessions, educational and workshop sessions as well as oral and poster sessions.
+The Nurses' programme includes an Educational Day hosted on Sunday, Opening and Closing Sessions, educational and workshop sessions as well as oral and poster sessions.

 Paediatrics Day

-Sessions on Tuesday, 25 April, throughout the day.
+Sessions on Tuesday, 16 April, throughout the day

 Cell Therapy Day

-The first cell therapy day of the EBMT Annual Meeting took place during the EBMT 2012.
-The day forms an integral part of the EBMT meeting and is mainly intended for people working in the cell processing laboratory as technicians, working on the bench, biologists and physicians directly involved in cellular therapy.
-The programme includes theoretical presentations/discussions and sessions considering practical aspects of cell therapy, problem management and reporting.
+The first Cell Therapy Day of the Annual Meeting of the EBMT took place in 2012.
+The day forms an integral part of the Annual Meeting and is mainly intended for people working in the cell processing laboratory as technicians, working on the bench, biologists, and physicians directly involved in cellular therapy.

 Psy Day